fivim/fivim/README.md

 [ ] support for custom css files

+[ ] add more language

 ## FAQ

+- How to share encrypted files with friends
+  - The first step, encrypt your file:
+    1. Click the **file manager** in the navigation column.
+    2. Chen click the share button in the list column.
+    3. Select the file and set the password.
+    4. You will see the encrypted file in the specified output directory.

+  - Send this file to your friends.
+  - Your friends input the same password to decrypt it.
+  -
 - Windows 10/11 missing emoji flag support
   - On Windows 10/11, we rely on Edge, currently render flags as letters, not flags.
   - Firefox has fixed this using their own flag emoji.